-The Audit Committee of the Board of Directors is composed of three directors: Mr. Greenman, Mr. Haghighat and Ms. O'Brien.
-The chair of our Audit Committee is Mr. Greenman.
+The Audit Committee of the Board of Directors is composed of three directors: Mr. Karbe, Mr. Greenman and Mr. Haghighat.
+The chair of our Audit Committee is Mr. Karbe.
+Ms. O'Brien served on the Audit Committee until March 5, 2020.
 The Audit Committee met four times during the fiscal year.
 The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at http://investors.aduro.com/phoenix.zhtml?c=242043&p=irol-govhighlights.